Edge Group: History

 At Dubai Airshow 2023, Edge launched 12 new systems and solutions, increasing the number of products to 160.
 These included several autonomous aircraft and smart weapons systems.
 It also launched the X Range, the MENA region's first fully comprehensive test range island, which will be available for commercial use.
 The total value of its sales and contracts at the airshow was US$2.37 billion ADSB also announced the sale of several ANAVIA HT-100 unmanned helicopters to an undisclosed international customer.

 In December 2023, Edge announced it has assumed full ownership of the Abu Dhabi–based investment company, the Strategic Development Fund (SDF).

 In December 2023, Edge, completed acquisition of the Abu Dhabi–based investment company, the Strategic Development Fund (SDF).
 In January 2024, EDGE Group acquired a majority stake in the International Golden Group.

 In the same month, Edge collaborated with the São Paulo State Government on the 'Crystal Ball' project, slated for a six-month trial period.
 This initiative is to enhance public security in São Paulo through the deployment of technologies, including Smart CCTV Monitoring Solutions, Integrated Command and Control systems, Advanced Surveillance and Reconnaissance (C4ISR) tools, and Artificial Intelligence (AI) technology.

 In January 2024, Edge and Baykar, the Türkiye-based leader in unmanned aerial vehicle (UAV) and artificial intelligence technology, announced their collaboration on the integration of Edge smart weapons onto Bayraktar UAVs.

 On 14 May 2024, Edge signed a $27 million agreement to supply Indonesia's state-owned PT Pindad with new ammunition.

 Edge also acquired 51% of Brazil-based Condor Non-Lethal technologies.

 In May 2024, Edge, and Fincantieri, signed an agreement for the launch of MAESTRAL an Abu Dhabi-based shipbuilding joint venture.

 Edge Group entered into a joint venture with Spain's Indra Sistemas (Indra) to develop and manufacture radar systems in the UAE.

 In June 2024, Edge Group and Adani Defence & Aerospace entered into a cooperation agreement.
 The collaboration involves various areas, including missiles, weapons, unmanned systems, air defense products, and electronic warfare technologies.

-Edge Group launched a new space firm, Fada, in September 2024.
+Edge Group launched a space firm, Fada, in September 2024.

+In November 2025, the company and American military technology company Anduril formed the "Edge–Anduril Production Alliance", focused on autonomous weapons systems.

+Products

+Edge has developed the REACH-S, a fixed-wing unmanned aerial vehicle (UAV), classed as a medium-altitude long-endurance (MALE) UAV.
+It was designed primarily for tactical intelligence, surveillance, and reconnaissance (ISR) missions, as well as light or precision ground attack operations.